No More (I Can't Stand It): Chart performance

-"No More (I Can't Stand It)" was very successful on the charts in Europe, proving to be the project's biggest hit, alongside "Get-A-Way".
-The song entered the top 10 in Austria (9), Belgian Flanders (7), Denmark (5), Finland (2), Germany (10), the Netherlands (5), Norway (8), Scotland (6), Sweden (4) and the UK, as well as on the Eurochart Hot 100 and European Dance Radio chart, reaching numbers nine and five in June and September 1994, respectively.
-In the UK, it peaked at number eight in its second week on the UK Singles Chart, on 7 August 1994.
-Additionally, "No More (I Can't Stand It)" was a top-20 hit in France (16), Ireland (11) and Switzerland (12).

-Outside Europe, the song peaked at number three on the RPM Dance/Urban chart in Canada and was a top-10 hit in Japan.
+In Europe, "No More (I Can't Stand It)" entered the top 10 in Austria, Belgium, Denmark, Finland, Germany, the Netherlands, Norway, Sweden and the United Kingdom, as well as on the Eurochart Hot 100 and European Dance Radio charts, reaching numbers nine and five in June and September 1994, respectively.
+In the UK, it peaked at number eight during its second week on the UK Singles Chart, on 7 August 1994.
+Additionally, "No More (I Can't Stand It)" was a top-20 hit in France, Ireland and Switzerland.
+Outside Europe, the song peaked at number three on the Canadian RPM Dance chart and was a top-10 hit in Israel and Japan.
+In Israel, it peaked at number five in its second week on the chart, on 17 December 1994.

 Music video

 "Yes.
 The exposure I received from the Maxx music videos 'No More' and 'You Can Get It' got me recognized in a big way.
 Performing on all the major dance charts shows on television also gave me major exposure as well.
 Even today people still ask me "hey are you that girl with the short hair from that Maxx music videos?"

 — —Singer Linda Meek talking about the music video.

 The music video for "No More (I Can't Stand It)" was directed by Jonathan Bate and filmed in Marseille, France.
-It was A-listed on Germany's VIVA and later made available on YouTube by Altra Moda Music in 2016.
-As of early 2024, the video had generated almost 30 million views.
+It was A-listed on German music television channel VIVA and received "break out" rotation on MTV Europe in June 1994.